Tampa Bay Lightning: Playoff contention and first Cup (2000–2010)

-By the spring of 1999, Williams had seen enough.
+By the spring of 1999, Williams was looking to sell the team.
 He had not attended a game in some time because "this team broke my heart".
 He lost $20 million in the 1998–99 season alone, as much money in one year as he had estimated he could have reasonably lost in five years.
-Williams sold the team for $115 million—$2 million less than he had paid for the team a year earlier—to Detroit Pistons owner William Davidson, who had almost bought the team a year earlier.
-Along with the sale, the Lightning acquired a new top minor league affiliate; Davidson also owned the Detroit Vipers of the now-defunct International Hockey League (IHL).
+Williams sold the team for $115 million—$2 million less than he had paid for the team a year earlier—to Detroit Pistons owner Bill Davidson, who had almost bought the team a year earlier.

 Davidson remained in Detroit, but appointed Tom Wilson as team president to handle day-to-day management of the team.
-Wilson immediately fired Demers, who despite his best efforts (and fatherly attitude toward Lecavalier) was unable to overcome the damage from the Kokusai Green ownership.
-Wilson persuaded Ottawa Senators general manager (and former Vipers general manager) Rick Dudley to take over as the Lightning's new general manager; Dudley, in turn, brought Vipers coach Steve Ludzik in as the team's new head coach.
-Wilson, Dudley and Ludzik had helped make the Vipers one of the premier minor league hockey franchises, having won a Turner Cup in only their third season in Detroit (the team had originally been based in Salt Lake City).

-However, as had been the case with Demers, the damage from the last few seasons under Kokusai Green was too much for Ludzik to overcome.
-Even with a wholesale transfer of talent from Detroit to Tampa (a move that eventually doomed the Vipers, which folded along with the IHL in 2001), the Lightning lost 54 games in 1999–2000 and 52 in 2000–01, becoming the first team in NHL history to post four straight 50-loss seasons.
-The lone bright spots in those years were the blossoming of Lecavalier and Brad Richards into NHL stars.
-Ludzik was replaced in early 2001 by career NHL assistant John Tortorella.
-The March 5 trade deadline offered another glimmer of hope when the team acquired hold-out goaltender Nikolai Khabibulin from the Phoenix Coyotes for three players and a draft pick.
+Wilson immediately fired Demers and persuaded Ottawa Senators general manager Rick Dudley to take over as the Lightning's new general manager; Dudley, in turn, brought Vipers coach Steve Ludzik in as the team's new head coach.
+Even with a wholesale transfer of talent from Detroit to Tampa, the Lightning lost 54 games in 1999–2000 and 52 in 2000–01, becoming the first team in NHL history to post four straight 50-loss seasons.
+Ludzik was replaced in early 2001 by assistant coach John Tortorella.
+At the 2001 trade deadline, the team acquired goaltender Nikolai Khabibulin from the Phoenix Coyotes for three players and a draft pick.